 At every level, those involved recognize and respect a student’s need for confidentiality when addressing certain kinds of concerns.
 If the student wishes complete confidentiality, any concern may be raised with the University’s Ombuds Officer, a neutral complaint handler for the University.
 The office offers a range of options and communication channels.
 Students, however, must be aware that the Ombuds Office has no authority to adjudicate a complaint; it is there as a confidential resource to students, faculty and administrators to advise on various avenues of redress and to mediate disputes, if both parties agree.

-In situations involving allegations of sexual assault, sexual harassment and gender-based harassment, students should consult: (http://facets.columbia.edu/sexual-assault-policy-and-disciplinary-procedure).
+In situations involving allegations of sexual assault, sexual harassment and gender-based harassment, students should consult: http://www.essential-policies.columbia.edu/student-policies-and-procedures-discrimination-and-harassment.

 It is the policy of the University to respect its members’ religious beliefs.
 In compliance with New York State law, each student who is absent from school because of his or her religious beliefs will be given an equivalent opportunity to register for classes or make up any examination, study, or work requirements that he or she may have missed because of such absence on any particular day or days.

 The B.A. degree is awarded three times during the year: in February, May, and October.
 There is one commencement ceremony in May.

 There is no charge for the preparation and conferral of an original diploma.
 Your name will be printed exactly as it appears on your transcript.
-Check your transcript, and if you find errors, contact the Registrar (210 Kent) before you file the degree application.
-If you wish to change your name, you must submit the Name Change Affidavit located on the back of the degree application form.
-The affidavit must be notarized and filed by the application deadline.
-If your diploma is lost or damaged, there will be a charge of $100 for a replacement diploma.
-Note that replacement diplomas carry the signatures of current University officials.
-Applications for replacement diplomas are available at http://registrar.columbia.edu/registrar-forms/application-replacement-diploma
+Check your transcript, and if you find errors, contact the Registrar, 210 Kent, before you file the degree application.

-information see the following Web sites:
+information, see the following websites: